-Of course there are some issues which cause rubber stamps to leave a poor impression.
+Of course, there are some issues that cause rubber stamps to leave a poor impression.
 Blunt or poor cutting instruments can lead to crooked or award cuts in the rubber and a bad impression when combined with ink.
 Similarly, poor manufacture can lead to areas on the stamp where ink can ‘pool’ causing over-inking and blobs of ink on the stamped item.

 The Worst Rubber Stamps